-On February 22, 2016, the Company and the borrowers entered into a purchase and sale agreement whereby the Company elected to acquire all the rights and obligations associated with certain oilsands leases.
-As part of the purchase price, the notes receivable were applied towards the payment for the lease rights.
-Accordingly, the notes receivable plus accrued interest were \$nil as of December 31, 2016.
-See Note 6 "Oil Properties" for additional discussion of the lease acquisitions.
+On February 22, 2016, the Company and the borrowers entered into a purchase and sale agreement whereby the Company elected to acquire all the rights and obligations associated with 45 oil sands leases representing 39,680 hectares (98,051 acres) in the Peace River area of Alberta.
+As part of the purchase price, the notes receivable was applied towards the purchase of the oil sands lease rights.
+Accordingly, the notes receivable plus accrued interest was \$nil as of December 31, 2018 and 2017.
+See Note 6 "Oil and Gas Properties" for additional discussion of the lease acquisitions.